TDS – The Planted Aquarium Water Parameters

 And I have also known many hobbyists that use RO water exclusively for their sensitive species.
 It is just a matter of keeping up with your maintenance schedules and tank husbandry for both water sources.

-Fish do absorb water through their skin and gills in a process called Osmosis.
+Fish do absorb or lose water through their skin and gills in a process called Osmosis.
 Osmosis is the flow of water across semi-permeable membranes (for example, fish cells) from low concentration areas of dissolved things (solutes) to areas of high concentration.
 It serves to equalize the concentrations in the two areas.

 With that said, if you want to decrease the very high TDS (500 + ppm) of your tap or deep-well water in your location, you can do so by diluting it with RO/DI water or Distilled Water or switch to a water source that is known to have low baseline TDS level.